 An additional benefit of automatic expiry comes into play if an employee loses access (e.g., they leave the company), their existing certificate will expire, and they will not be able to get a new one.
 This passive revocation is a big advantage in case of a compromised private SSH key.
 If there is a lost or stolen laptop, a short-lived SSH certificate is worthless for accessing internal infrastructure.

-These are just a few advantages of SSH certificates but it’s clear that SSH certificates are here to stay and go a long way to helping enforce SSH policies, reducing the complexity of managing SSH keys and minimizing your threat vector when it comes to SSH.
+These are just a few advantages of SSH certificates but it’s clear that they are here to stay and go a long way to helping enforce SSH policies, reducing the complexity of managing SSH keys and minimizing your threat vector when it comes to SSH.

-To learn more about SSH Certificates and how to establish an SSH Machine Identity Management Strategy visit https://www.venafi.com/platform/ssh-protect
+To learn more about establishing an SSH Machine Identity Management Strategy visit https://venafi.com/ssh-protect/